B-AROL-O/RAMIE-RAD_AI_Messing_In_Earthworks/Software/Demo_SBC_Serial_Communication/README.md

 cd demo_serial_communication
 ```

+TODO: How do I clone just some of the code?
+Perhaps I do a release?

 ## UV TOML

 The most convenient way for it to autogenerate the virtual environment is to generate a toml project file and run uv with the command ```uv run```